 - Bed holders are responsible for keeping the paths bordering their bed on the north and eastern sides clear and weed free.

 - The membrane under the beds is not to be punctured or compromised in any way.
-All beds should be filled to 3 scaffold planks high before planting.
+All beds should be filled to the full height of the bed before planting.
 This will then settle to the level required by the Environment Agency.

 - Please do not plant trees or other deep rooted plants in your beds (fruit bushes are shallow rooted are permitted).
 Please check with a Director if you are unsure about any plant.